 - BOSS MOOL.

-It is developed by CDAC and is customized to suit Indian’s digital environment.
+It is developed by CDAC and is customized to suit India’s digital environment.

-The Government of India endorses it and is pushing for its large-scale adoption and implementation on a national level.
-Users proudly associate with it as ‘India’s own PC operating system’.
+The Government of India endorses it and pushes for its large-scale adoption and implementation on a national level.
+Users proudly associate it as ‘India’s own PC operating system’.

-Welcome to BOSS – Bharat Operating System Solutions, a free open-source computer operating system developed by the National Resource Centre for Free/Open Source Software (NRCFOSS) of India.
+Welcome to BOSS – Bharat Operating System Solutions, a free, open-source computer operating system developed by India’s National Resource Centre for Free/Open Source Software (NRCFOSS).

-Simply called BOSS LINUX, it is an “LSB certified” Linux distribution and uses the Linux kernel.
-The product is free software in the sense in which the term is used by the Free Software Foundation, and it is distributed under the GNU General Public License.
+IT IS called BOSS LINUX.
+An “LSB certified” Linux distribution used the Linux kernel.
+The product is free software in a sense in the term used by the Free Software Foundation, and it is distributed under the GNU General Public License.
 BOSS has been upgraded from an entry-level server to an advanced server supporting Intel and AMD x86/x86-64 architecture.
-With unique features which include a web server, proxy server, database server, mail server, network server, file and print server, SMS server, and LDAP server, the advanced server comprises administration tools such as Webmin, a web-based interface, Gadmin, PHP myadmin, PHP LDAP admin, PG admin.
+With unique features, which include a web server, proxy server, database server, mail server, network server, file and print server, SMS server, and an LDAP server, the advanced server comprises administration tools such as Webmin, a web-based interface, Gadmin, PHP myadmin, PHP LDAP admin, PG admin.

-A very big advantage that BOSS LINUX carries with itself is that it is available in all the major Indian languages like Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Sanskrit, Tamil, Telugu, Bodo, Urdu, Kashmiri, Maithili, Konkani, Manipuri, etc which not only makes it relevant for use in the government domain but also enables the non-English literate users in the country to be exposed to Information and Communications Technology(ICT), empowering them to use the computer more effectively.
+A huge advantage that BOSS LINUX carries with itself is that it is available in all the major Indian languages like Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Sanskrit, Tamil, Telugu, Bodo, Urdu, Kashmiri, Maithili, Konkani, Manipuri, etc. which not only makes it relevant for use in the government domain but also enables the non-English literate users in the country to be exposed to Information and Communications Technology(ICT), empowering them to use the computer more effectively.

-The Community Information Centers (CICs) and internet cafes are also huge beneficiaries from BOSS GNU/Linux as this software can be utilized to power these outlets and is affordable and easy to install, use and support.
+The Community Information Centers (CICs) and internet cafes are also vast beneficiaries of BOSS GNU/Linux.
+This software can power these outlets and is affordable and easy to install, use and support.